 - Unforeseen Disasters

-If a deal doesn’t cash flow, don’t buy it.
+If a deal doesn't cash flow, don't buy it.
 PERIOD.
-This is why it’s crucial for you to nail down your projections and get an accurate depiction of its profitability – because frankly, your “GO” or “NO GO” decision usually boils down to the answers you get after going through these motions.
+This is why you must nail down your projections and accurately depict its profitability – because, frankly, your “GO” or “NO GO” decision usually boils down to the answers you get after going through these motions.

 Dealing With Imperfections

-Projections rarely come to fruition exactly as we plan, but when they’re done correctly, using realistic data and assumptions, they will almost always set you up with reasonably accurate expectations that won’t lead you astray.
-The numbers may turn out better or worse than you estimated, but they should at least come out somewhat similar to what you had originally predicted.
+Projections rarely come to fruition exactly as we plan.
+Still, when they're done correctly, using realistic data and assumptions, they will almost always set you up with reasonably accurate expectations that won't lead you astray.
+The numbers may turn out better or worse than you estimated, but they should at least be somewhat similar to what you had originally predicted.